huggingface/datasets/templates/README_guide.md

 #### Initial Data Collection and Normalization

 Describe the data collection process.
 Describe any criteria for data selection or filtering.
-List any key words or search terms used.
+List any keywords or search terms used.
 If possible, include runtime information for the collection process.

 If data was collected from other pre-existing datasets, link to source here and to their [Hugging Face version](https://huggingface.co/datasets/dataset_name).